Did someone say Brazilian Storm?

 Quite possibly the most likeable character to have joined the world tour, Jadson, more often referred to as ‘Jaddy’, is the owner of one of surfing’s most infectious smiles.

-His happy-go-lucky attitude and high-octane style are a perfect match for the tour and he’s best buds with surfing phenom Italo Ferreira.
+His happy-go-lucky attitude and high-octane style perfectly match the tour, and he’s best buds with another Brazillian surfing phenom, Italo Ferreira.

 Neco Padaratz is a former Brazilian professional surfer and childhood prodigy who had a successful career on the WSL Championship Tour in the early 2000s.